AzzyLand

-Azra "Azzy" Bajrami (born February 23, 1991), also known as AzzyLand, is a Canadian former YouTuber.
+Azra "Azzy" Bajrami (born February 23, 1991), also known as her pseudonym AzzyLand, is a Canadian YouTuber.
 She was the most viewed female YouTuber in 2019, with 1.9 billion views.

 Career

-The daughter of immigrants, she initially focused on gaming-related and cosplay content, before eventually branching out to vlogging and reaction videos.
+Early in to her career, she initially focused on gaming-related and cosplay content before eventually branching out to vlogging and reaction videos.

-In 2020, she had participated in a charity livestream with other YouTubers to raise money for the SickKids foundation.
+In 2020, she participated in a charity livestream with other YouTubers to raise money for the SickKids foundation.

-In 2022, she had a partnership with Gamelancer Media, who published her video content.
+In 2022, she had a partnership with Gamelancer Media, which published her video content.

-In 2023, Azzyland accused fellow YouTuber SSSniperWolf of copying thumbnails and titles, as well as imitating her mannerisms.
-SSSniperwolf denied the claims, accusing Azzyland of copying her instead.
+In 2023, AzzyLand accused fellow YouTuber SSSniperWolf of copying thumbnails and titles, as well as imitating her mannerisms.
+SSSniperWolf denied the claims, accusing AzzyLand of copying her instead.